The Uncertainty Principle and Classical Amplitudes: The radiative final state from Schwinger proper time methods

 which agrees with \eqref{eq:eikonalState} within our approximation.
 In general, we need to relate $e^{i \chi\left(x_{\perp}-b_{\perp},s\right) / \hbar}$ with the four-point amplitude via \eqref{eq:eikonal_def} and this would imply that the relation between $b^{\mu}$ and $\Delta x^{\mu}$ is more subtle (see eq.\eqref{eq:b_x_relation}).

 This has all been in the conservative regime with no radiation, and now we would like to extend this to the radiative case.
 To this end, we need to go back and include the contribution of the gauge field insertion in the Green's function correlator.
-In principle, we should allow any number ($n$) of photons and therefore we will generalise eq.~(\ref{eq:4pt_dressed}) to the $(n+4)$-pt correlator
+In principle, we should allow any number ($n$) of photons and therefore we will generalise eq.~(\ref{eq:4pt_dressed}) to the $(n+4)$-point correlator

-We may then carry out similar steps to above to find the S-matrix element for the radiative corrections to the process of figure~\ref{fig:amphalf}(b).
+We may then carry out similar steps to above to find the $S$-matrix element for the radiative corrections to the process of figure~\ref{fig:amphalf}(b).
 The result is (c.f. eq.~(\ref{eq:S-matrix-calc}))

 where we have included the LSZ reduction for the outgoing photons, with momenta $\{k_i\}$ and polarisation vectors $\{\varepsilon(k_i)\}$.
 Let us clarify this expression by again taking the leading classical behaviour, such that the two massive particles are following straight-line trajectories.
 Then we have, using \eqref{flim},